-Man dies trying to pull another from ledge at Hawaii dorm
+Man dies trying to pull another from Hawaii dorm ledge

 Honolulu — Students at the University of Hawaii’s Manoa campus were expected begin moving into dorms Tuesday, just days after a man fell to his death while trying to pull another man from a ledge at the Hale Wainani dormitory, police said.